built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/create-workspace-mobile-app.md

 The generated code supports:

 - Tabbed Pages to support different layouts
 - Interoperability between the content in the layouts.
 Each view is automatically included in the mobile channel, and joins the default context group.
 Not configurable.
-The default example demonstrates the /chart amd /instrument contexts.
+The default example demonstrates the /chart and /instrument contexts.
 - The ability to load content from multiple domains and have them work with interop.

 ### What is the Architecture?